Financial-Times/origami-build-service-fastly/README.md

 To authenticate requests between `www.ft.com` Fastly and our Fastly service , our service hecks for a shared secret added to requests.

 The secret is stored in a Fastly Edge Dictionary.
+The Terraform configuration makes the dictionary, but we add the item to the dictionary via the Fastly UI manually.